alexsanzder/detonate/README.md

   - Sheets is way better at handling numbers than me.
 You can do all kinds of analysis using graphs, formulas, etc.
 - Tracking Daily Projects Task
 - Daily summary
-- Select Cliets, Projects and releted Tickets
+- Select Clients, Projects and related Tickets
 - React Popup App and Content Script
   - React Hooks
   - useReducer and Context Api